yuvraj24/LiveSmashBar/README.md

 ![LiveData](https://github.com/yuvraj24/LiveSmashBar/blob/master/images/livedata.png)

 LiveSmashBar allows support for LiveData , which can be used for showing similar group of messages with single initialization thereby avoiding code redundancy.
-This can be achieved by simply creating a LiveSmashBar object & passing the livedata object as parameter.
+This can be achieved by simply creating a LiveSmashBar instance & passing the livedata object as parameter.
 So when ever you post anything to livedata, your LiveSmashBar will receive that call back and will display the same to the end user.
 Following is a sample demostrating the use of livedata,

 ```Kotlin
 val liveData: MutableLiveData<Unit> = MutableLiveData()